bbatsov/batsov.com/_posts/2021-11-14-your-name-is-your-brand.md

 That's all I have for you today.
 A personal brand has many aspects, and the Internet is just one of them.
 There's also the brand you have built in your community/family, on your job, etc. Those, however, are outside the scope of today's short post on the subject.
 My thoughts were a bit messier than usual, but I hope I managed to get the message across.
 Now go create a great personal brand for yourselves.

 [^1]: E.g. a video of me practicing for karaoke some 15 years ago!
 You'll have to look very hard to find this one, though.
+[^2]: Unless the visuals are the content (e.g. you're an artist or a designer).
+In general good visuals never hurt, but the content is king.